Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Walls of Ravenloft.md

 The carriage house is described in area K4.
 The wooden door, which leads to area K23, is swollen and stuck in its frame.
 A character can shoulder open the stuck door with a successful DC 10 Strength check.

 K4.
 CARRIAGE HOUSE
-IRead the following text if the characters open the car­
+Read the following text if the characters open the carriage house doors:

-riage house doors:
+_____

-The double doors swing open to reveal a sleek, black car- riage fitted with glass windows and brass lanterns.
+"The double doors swing open to reveal a sleek, black carriage fitted with glass windows and brass lanterns."
+____

 K5.
-CHAPEL GARDEN. ...."' .·
+CHAPEL GARDEN

-·,·.
+_____

-At the back of the keep, behind towering buttresses and tall, boarded-up stained-glass windows, a small garden struggles to survive.
+"At the back of the keep, behind towering buttresses and tall, boarded-up stained-glass windows, a small garden struggles to survive.
 Small flowers press skyward against the gloom.
-A pair of large iron gates blocks the way to some kind of overlook.
+A pair of large iron gates blocks the way to some kind of overlook."
+_____
 The large iron gates squeal loudly on rusted hinges when opened.
 Beyond them lies area K6.

 K6.
 OVERLOOK

-Dark clouds overhead drizzle constantly.
+______Dark clouds overhead drizzle constantly.
 A flagstone avenue passes between empty outbuildings, leading to a stone-paved overlook.
-The overlook has a low stone wall adorned with outward-facing gargoyle carvings.
+The overlook has a low stone wall adorned with outward-facing gargoyle carvings.______

 If a character peers over the balcony, read: